 An individual who believes he or she has been a victim of a crime, and the police have not taken an arrest warrant for the accused, may file a complaint requesting a warrant for the arrest of another person.

 The cost to file a warrant application is $20 for each person you seek to have arrested.
 Individual applications must be completed for each person.
 If the crime alleged involves an act of domestic violence or a sex crime, there is no fee to file the warrant application.
 Please note the following steps to file the warrant application.
-First, you must file the Warrant Application in the Carnes Building, 160 Pryor Street, Room J150, then submit payment to the accounting office in the Justice Center Tower, 185 Central Avenue, Room TG700 then return to Room J150 with proof of payment to receive a court date.
+First, you must file the warrant application to the Carnes Building, 160 Pryor Street, in Room J150.
+Then, submit payment to the accounting office in the Justice Center Tower, 185 Central Avenue, in Room TG700.
+Finally, return to Room J150, 160 Pryor Street, with proof of payment to receive court date.

 Georgia law (OCGA Section 17-4-40) provides that except in limited circumstances, a citizen who wishes for another person to be arrested must file a warrant application.
 In Fulton County, the Magistrate Court has procedures to handle applications for arrest warrants.